 I wanted the book to be pocket-sized, but that option wasn’t available to me if I planned to sell my product on Amazon, which at the time seemed crazy not to do given the opportunity.

-But now, it seems crazy for me to ignore my vision for publishing the second part of my memoir, even if it means taking a pass on the world’s largest bookseller.
+But now, it seems crazy to ignore my vision for publishing part two of my memoir, even if it means taking a pass on the world’s largest bookseller.

 I’m guessing that some of you are shaking your heads, but here’s the deal: